leinss/TobiBoard/README.md

 # WisprBoard

-### A keyboard with two superpowers, built for people who care about privacy.
+### An open-source keyboard with AI superpowers, built for people who care about privacy.

 An open-source Android keyboard with **AI Voice-to-Text** and **AI Text Fix**.
 Both run through your own [OpenRouter](https://openrouter.ai/) key, with **zero data retention on by default**.